arkhi/userscripts/README.md

 * [Firefox](http://wiki.greasespot.net/Greasemonkey_Manual:Installing_Scripts): Install Greasemonkey, then click on the Raw version of a file;
 * [Chrome](https://support.google.com/chrome_webstore/answer/2664769?p=crx_warning&rd=1): Drag & Drop the link to the raw version of a userscipt into the extensions window;
-* [Opera](http://www.opera.com/docs/userjs/using/#writingscripts): Save the raw file in a folder, then follow these instructions: http://www.opera.com/docs/userjs/using/#writingscripts
+* [Opera](http://www.opera.com/docs/userjs/using/#writingscripts): Save any raw file in a folder, then follow these instructions: http://www.opera.com/docs/userjs/using/#writingscripts